Onyx2406/ILF-PROJECT/README.md

-# ILF-POC
+# ILF-PROJECT

-This repository contains a Proof of Concept (POC) implementation for ILF, built with Node.js, pnpm, and Docker.
+This repository contains a POC implementation for ILF, built with Node.js, pnpm, and Docker.
 It includes microservices that can be containerized and run locally using Docker Compose.

 ---